 Hi Student, The CBSE prepares the syllabus for the academic year of class 4 for all the subjects.
-Program of CBSE Class 4 English Syllabus as you know very well that the Central Board of Secondary Education (CBSE) has its curriculum.
+Program of CBSE Class 4 English Syllabus As you know very well that the Central Board of Secondary Education (CBSE) has its curriculum.
 They hold the supreme authority to change it further for the benefit of students.
-In this article, you can get the latest CBSE Class 4 English Syllabus for the academic year 2022-23.
+In this article, you can get the latest CBSE Class 4 English Syllabus for the academic year 2023-24.

 The demand for Class 4 English at the initial stage of schooling is evident in the mushrooming of private ‘English medium’ schools and in the early introduction of English as a subject across the states/ UTs of the country.
 Though the problems of feasibility and preparedness are still to be solved satisfactorily, there is a general expectation that the educational system must respond to people’s aspirations and need for English.
 Within the eight years of education guaranteed to every child, it should be possible in 5 years to ensure basic English language proficiency, including basic literacy skills of reading and writing.